SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 - Regardless of the style of plug, the foam version comes in real handy should you want to take a bath in the cockpit!
 Just remember to remove them after your bath!
 The first good rain fall may find your baby sitting real low in the drink.

-5. CONSIDERATION for UV ROT (HOSE) - If the inside of your vinyl drain hoses have been exposed to the sun for many years, it would be wise to inspect them.
-They can rot, harden and break, leading to an inconvenient sinking when waves splash against the transom.
+6. CONSIDERATION for UV ROT (HOSE) - If the inside of your vinyl drain hoses have been exposed to the sun for many years, it would be wise to inspect them.
+They can harden, rot, and break, leading to an inconvenient sinking when waves splash against the transom.
 Remember, there is double exposure of UV from the sun and the water.
 A black automotive hose (shown above) might actually be better suited for this application.

-6. CONSIDERATION for UV ROT (THRU-HULL FITTING) - A cracked nylon thru-hull fitting is actually quite common.
+7. CONSIDERATION for UV ROT (THRU-HULL FITTING) - A cracked nylon thru-hull fitting is actually quite common.
 It can't stand up compared to bronze or Marelon.
 UV deteriorates nylon quicker with age.
 Some fail within a year.
 In addition, the stress of an unsupported hose can break a weak fitting, with the weight acting as a lever as the boat bounces.
 The failure typically occurs where the body of the fitting meets the outer flange.
 Once the body falls off there is nothing left to keep the water out.

-7. NOTE - The tapered UHMW spacers I installed in 2004 (shown above) are starting to show UV fatigue.
+NOTE - The tapered UHMW spacers I installed in 2004 (shown above) are starting to show UV fatigue.
 Therefore I'm looking for a replacement material.
 In the mean time I covered them with electrical tape to block the UV and monitoring their status.
 All is OK so far.

 FLOATATION: Just in case you are thinking of adding floatation to a 3000 lb.
 SJ23, it requires approximately 50 ft3 of air to hold the hull at the surface.
 Actually it is a bit less than that but the extra buoyancy is helpful to support crew and cruising junk onboard.
 Be careful about assuming the boat weighs only 3000 lbs.
 Many come in higher than 3000 lbs. due to the skill of the guys at lay up time.
 Confirm the weight on a commercial truck scale.
 If you can split the floatation 50/50 between the bow and stern and there is sufficient volume to install it then the boat should float level, more or less.
 You could use air bladders or rigid foam.
 There are problems with either of these, mainly access to the respective bilges.
 One person suggested installing deflated air bags connected to a CO2 bottle.
 In the event that a sinking occurs open the valve and your floatation is ready to assist you.
-It's a wise idea to test the bags on a regular basis.
+It would be wise to test the bags on a regular basis.

 In practice though, a fibreglass hull rarely breaks to cause a sinking.
 It is generally a thru-hull fitting or a hose that fails or a grounding on rocks that grinds the material.
 Most hulls can withstand quite an impact before they crack to cause a sinking.
 Swamping the cockpit is probably a more common occurrence.
 This is why you should sail with the hatch and companionway shut in rough weather.
 Many people will drag an inflatable behind the boat.
 They have excellent floatation and stability.
 If you absolutely have to be out there, then it is wise idea to wear a cold weather immersion suit, plus a life jacket or an inflatable PFD.
-Also, leave your float plan with somebody AND stick to it.
+Also, leave your float plan with somebody AND STICK TO IT.
 Regular position reports via the VHF wouldn't hurt either.
 One would think that waiting it out in the restaurant or in a quiet harbour would be the better part of valour.
 Better this than to make a nuisance of yourself with Search and Rescue!

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?